raylyh/what-i-learnt-in-data-science/README.md

 # Hello
 This is a place to store all useful knowledge I learnt / codes in smaller assignments during my studies.

+If you happen to see this repository, be sure to check out my other repositories for my projects.

-> 26th Jan 2021:
+> 25th Feb 2021:
-> working on Perceptron
+> working on RBF

 ###### Checklist
 - [ ] Data Science